snowblind/LAPS/README.md

 Right now this a personal (one viewer per detected transponder page) lap software.
 I dunno if it will ever be a full race type program.

 I am working on a new layout for this, but I am not web page designer.
 It may look ugly to you and I don't care.
 It works for what I want.
 I am planing on refactoring the code to make the web page be a static file and be updated with web-sockets.
-Meaning the web page will not be split up like it is now some html from a file and some html in nodejs code to finsh the html page.
+Meaning the web page will not be split up like it is now some html from a file and some html in nodejs code to finish the html page.
 I will put all html in a file and have JS client side code change the the DOM of the document with the help of web-sockets.
 This would allow someone with better web skills to change the look of the page with the html and css files

 Currently this only allows on connection to each personal transponder page..
 Any new connection from another device takes over the connection.
 This may change or a may make like a watch all web page with filters so spectators can watch what is going on.